Herman Melville: 1845–1850: Successful writer

 According to scholars Joyce Deveau Kennedy and Frederick James Kennedy, Lizzie brought to their marriage a sense of religious obligation, an intent to make a home with Melville regardless of place, a willingness to please her husband by performing such "tasks of drudgery" as mending stockings, an ability to hide her agitation, and a desire "to shield Melville from unpleasantness".
-The Kennedys conclude their assessment with:
+The Kennedys conclude that "If the ensuing years did bring regrets to Melville's life, it is impossible to believe he would have regretted marrying Elizabeth.
+In fact, he must have realized that he could not have borne the weight of those years unaided—that without her loyalty, intelligence, and affection, his own wild imagination would have had no "port or haven".

 Biographer Robertson-Lorant cites "Lizzie's adventurous spirit and abundant energy," and she suggests that "her pluck and good humor might have been what attracted Melville to her, and vice versa".
 An example of such good humor appears in a letter about her not yet used to being married: "It seems sometimes exactly as if I were here for a visit.
 The illusion is quite dispelled however when Herman stalks into my room without even the ceremony of knocking, bringing me perhaps a button to sew on, or some equally romantic occupation".
 On February 16, 1849, the Melvilles' first child, Malcolm, was born.

 In March 1848, Mardi was published by Richard Bentley in London, and in April by Harper in New York.
 Nathaniel Hawthorne thought it a rich book "with depths here and there that compel a man to swim for his life".
 According to Milder, the book began as another South Sea story but, as he wrote, Melville left that genre behind, first in favor of "a romance of the narrator Taji and the lost maiden Yillah," and then "to an allegorical voyage of the philosopher Babbalanja and his companions through the imaginary archipelago of Mardi".

 In October 1849, Redburn was published by Bentley in London, and in November by Harper in New York.
-The bankruptcy and death of Allan Melvill, and Melville's own youthful humiliations surface in this "story of outward adaptation and inner impairment".
+The bankruptcy and death of Allan Melvill, and Melville's own youthful humiliations, surface in this "story of outward adaptation and inner impairment".
 Biographer Robertson-Lorant regards the work as a deliberate attempt for popular appeal: "Melville modeled each episode almost systematically on every genre that was popular with some group of antebellum readers," combining elements of "the picaresque novel, the travelogue, the nautical adventure, the sentimental novel, the sensational French romance, the gothic thriller, temperance tracts, urban reform literature, and the English pastoral".
 His next novel, White-Jacket, was published by Bentley in London in January 1850, and in March by Harper in New York.